aflaxman/dp_2020_census/methods.md

 --------------------------------------

-The 7 key policy choices, and how they were set in the 2018 end-to-end
+The 7 key policy choices, and how they were set in the 2018 end-to-end test when run on the 1940s Census data:
-test:

-1. Overall privacy
+1. Overall privacy.
+A range of $\epsilon$ values, $\{0.25, 0.50, 0.75, 1.0, 2.0, 4.0, 8.0\}$.

-2. How to split this budget between national, state, county, tract, block group, and block
+2. How to split this budget between national, state, county, tract, block group, and block.
+In E2E-1940, $\epsilon$ was split evenly between state, county, and enumeration district [not national, right?]
+3. What DP Queries to include.  age/race/ethnicity (i.e. aggregating over group quarters) and gq (i.e. number free-living and number not)
-3. At each level, how to split level-budget detailed  DP
+4. At each level, how to split level-budget detailed DP -  .1 for detailed queries; 0.225 for group quarters; and 0.675 for age/race/ethnicity
-4. What DP Queries to include
-5. What invariants to include
+5. What invariants to include - state level total count of people; enumeration district total count of (occupied?) households
-6. What constraints to include
+6. What constraints to include - total count of people must be greater or equal to total count of occupied households
-7. What to publish
+7. What to publish - synthetic person file and synthetic household file.

 Our Evaluation Approach
 -----------------------

-1. Calculate errors and their variance (for total count and age/race/ethnicity stratified count for state, county, and enum_district).
+1. Calculate residuals and key statistics of the distribution of these errors (for total count and age/race/ethnicity stratified count at the state, county, and enum_district level).
 We also summarized the size of these counts to understand relative error as well as the absolute error introduced by TopDown.

 2. Calculate "empirical privacy loss" (which we have just invented for the purposes of this paper; need to describe it here) (for same groupings)

    To measure empirical privacy loss, we approximate the probability distribution of the residuals $\hat{p}(x)$ using kernel density estimation, and compare the log-ratio inspired by the definition of $\epsilon$-DP:

    $$\text{EPL}(x) = \log\left(\hat{p}(x) / \hat{p}(x+1)\right).$$

    We hypothesized that the EPL of TopDown will be substantially smaller than the theoretical guarantee of $\epsilon$.
 However, it is possible that it will be _much larger_ than $\epsilon$, due to the difficult-to-predict impact of including certain invariants. [ref invariants paper from Census Bureau]

-3. Search for bias, with our hypothesis that it appears differentially with respect to diversity of spatial units.)
+3. Search for bias, with our hypothesis that it appears differentially with respect to diversity of spatial units.

-We compare the bias, variance, and privacy to a simpler, but not-differentially-private approach to protecting privacy: simple random sample of X% total for a range of X.
+We also compared the median absolute error and empirical privacy loss of TopDown to a simpler, but not-differentially-private approach to protecting privacy, simple random sampling without replacement for a range of sized samples.